6 minutes to read

 Energy Without the Crash: How Theacrine is Revolutionizing the Caffeine Game

-Caffeine is the world’s most popular stimulant, and most of us rely on caffeine to help kickstart our mornings, power us through the workday, and fight off fatigue when we need to stay focused.
+Caffeine is the world’s most popular energy booster.
+Most of us rely on caffeine to help kickstart our mornings, power us through the workday, and fight off fatigue when we need to stay focused.

 One cup of coffee can be just what you need to get that little boost of energy and focus.
 However, drink one too many, and you can turn into an overstimulated mess faster than a toddler on a sugar high.

-Too much caffeine can lead to anxiety, jitters, crash, insomnia, digestive problems, increased blood pressure, and other side effects.
+Too much caffeine can lead to tension, nervousness, jitters, crash, digestive problems, increased blood pressure, and other side effects.

 So, does that mean you should completely cut off caffeine from your diet?